July 31 @ 9:00 pm – 11:59 pm

 Why Tonight is Special

-The moon just started its waxing crescent phase, so we’ve got minimal moonlight to wash out the stars.
+The moon just a crescent, so we’ve got minimal moonlight to wash out the stars.
+And there are multiple meteor showers visible:

-Tonight’s dark skies are actually better for meteor spotting than the official peak in August!
+Also, look for the Perseids in the dark northern skies.
+Tonight’s dark skies are probably better for meteor spotting than their official peak in August.

 Hopefully the weather corporates and the skies are clear!